Newspaper Digital Audience

 The latest data also revealed:

--Those who use only mobile devices, rather than desktop or laptops, to consume newspaper digital content increased 73%from January 2014 to January 2015, and amounts to more than 68 million adult unique visitors.
+— Those who use only mobile devices, rather than desktop or laptops, to consume newspaper digital content increased 53% in March 2015 from the same month a year ago, to 71 million adult unique visitors.

 Download full PDF of the report